SE4AIResearch/TechnicalDebt_Fall2024/readme.md

 #### Additional info
 - A video tutorial on how to run the tool can be found here
-- A docker image with all the required libraries and set up is prepared and available here.
+- A docker image with all the required libraries, the tool as well as a complete environment is prepared and available [here](https://hub.docker.com/r/mihalbsh/satdbailiff).
 You can use that in case you dont have an environment with java,mysql etc

 <a name="build"></a>